omega-800/summaries-se-ost/CN1/doc.typ

   [MAC address table, maps MAC addresses to ports.
 Entries have an aging limit], )

+#image("./img/stp.png")

 ==== Procedure

 When the bridges in a network are powered up, each bridge functions as the STP root.
 The bridges send configuration BPDUs and compute the spanning-tree topology.

 When a bridge receives a configuration BPDU that contains information superior (lower bridge ID, lower path cost, and so forth), it stores the information for that port.
 If this BPDU is received on the root port of the bridge, the bridge also forwards it with an updated message to all attached LANs for which it is the designated bridge.

-If a bridge receives a configuration BPDU that contains inferior information to that currently stored for that port, it discards the BPDU
+If a bridge receives a configuration BPDU that contains inferior information to that currently stored for that port, it discards the BPDU.

 ==== Determining bridge priority